-(Last Updated on : 06/02/2013)
+(Last Updated on : 16/06/2017)

-Buddhist Indian sculpture is a type of sculpture that was developed in India around 255 BC, especially, due to the efforts of Mauryan emperor
+which was developed in India around 255 BC, especially, due to the efforts of Mauryan emperor

 .
 He was impressed by the ideologies of Buddhism

 .
 It was on his initiative that some remarkable Buddhist Indian sculptures were carved out.
 These sculptures were used for popularising this new religion.
-Buddhist Indian sculpture was simpler compared to the later sculptures that evolved in India.
+Buddhist Indian sculpture was simpler compared to the later sculptures which evolved in India.

-The features of Buddhist Indian sculpture included an iconic representation of Lord Buddha
+The features of Buddhist Indian sculpture include an iconic representation of Lord Buddha

 .
 The style evolved by Ashoka can also be seen in buildings that sprang up in the Buddhist pilgrimage centres

 Another important construction that emerged with the Buddhist religious principles are the Buddhist caves.
 Apart from this the sculpture of chaityas

 Famous Buddhist sculptures in India